nitrocon/RGB_Pixel_Generator/README.md

 ## 🧑‍💻 Requirements

-- Python 3.6 or higher
+- Python 3.12 (autostart script is looking for it)
 - `torch` library (for CUDA support)
 - `psutil` library (for memory management)
 - `PIL` (Python Imaging Library) for image generation